ornicar/pgn4web/README.txt

 - customShortcutKey_Shift_9()

+SHORTCUT KEYS AND TEXT FORMS

+When the HTML page contains the following script command

+  SetShortcutKeysEnabled(true);

+then all keystrokes for that active page are captured and processed by pgn4web; this allows for instance to browse the game using the arrow keys.
+If no other precautions are taken, this has also the undesirable side effect of capturing keystrokes intended by the user for typing in text forms when present in the same page: this makes the text forms unusable.

+In order to have fully functional text forms in pgn4web pages, the following "onFocus" and "onBlur" actions should be added to the textarea forms:

+  <textarea onFocus="disableShortcutKeysAndStoreStatus();"
+  onBlur="restoreShortcutKeysStatus();"></textarea>

+See the inputform.html HTML file for an example.

 TECHNICAL NOTES ABOUT WEB BROWSERS

-pgn4web.js is developed and tested with a variety of browsers (Arora, Blackberry browser, Chrome, Epiphany, Firefox, Internet Explorer, Opera, Safari) on a variety of platforms (Linux/Debian, MacOS, Windows).
-Not every browser version and every combination of browser/platform has been tested.
+pgn4web is developed and tested with recent versions of a variety of browsers (Arora, Blackberry browser, Chrome, Epiphany, Firefox, Internet Explorer, Opera, Safari) on a variety of personal computer platforms (Linux/Debian, MacOS, Windows) and some smartphone/pda platform (Android, Blackberry, Apple iOS for iPhone/iPad/iPod).
+Not every browser version (please upgrade to a recent release) has been tested and not every combination of browser/platform has been validated.
 If you have any issue with using pgn4web on your platform, please email pgn4web@casaschi.net

 Note about Google Chrome: you might experience problems when testing HTML pages from your local computer while developing your site.
-This is a limitation of the browser with respect to loading local files.
-There is no workaround other than testing with a different browser.
+This is a security limitation of the browser with respect to loading local files.
+The limitation can be bypassed by starting Google Chrome with the command line switch '--allow-file-access-from-files'.
 Browsing pgn4web websites with Google Chrome should work properly.

 Note about Internet Explorer v7 and above: under some circumstances you might experience problems when testing HTML pages from your local computer while